maylay/postActiv/CONFIGURE.md

 For configuring the public stream.

-* localonly: If set to true, only messages posted by users of this service (rather than other services, filtered through OStatus) are shown in the public stream.
+* localonly (boolean, default true): If set to true, only messages posted by users of this service (rather than other services, filtered through OStatus) are shown in the public stream.
 Default true.

-* blacklist: An array of IDs of users to hide from the public stream.
+* blacklist (array, default null): An array of IDs of users to hide from the public stream.
 Useful if you have someone making excessive Twitterfeed posts to the site, other kinds of automated posts, testing bots, etc.

-* autosource: Sources of notices that are from automatic posters, and thus should be kept off the public timeline.
-Default empty.
+* autosource (array, default null): Sources of notices that are from automatic posters, and thus should be kept off the public timeline.

 theme
 -------------------------------------------------------------------------------

-* server: Like avatars, you can speed up page loading by pointing the theme file lookup to another server (virtual or real).
+* server (string, default null): Like avatars, you can speed up page loading by pointing the theme file lookup to another server (virtual or real).
-    Defaults to NULL, meaning to use the site server.
+    The default of null will use the same server as PA.

-* dir: Directory where theme files are stored.
+* dir (string, default "./themes"): Directory where theme files are stored.
     Used to determine whether to show parts of a theme file.
 Defaults to the theme subdirectory of the install directory.

-* path: Path part of theme URLs, before the theme name.
+* path (string, default null): Path part of theme URLs, before the theme name.
 Relative to the theme server.
 It may make sense to change this path when upgrading, (using version numbers as the path) to make sure that all files are reloaded by caching clients or proxies.
 Defaults to null, which means to use the site path + '/theme'.

-* ssl: Whether to use SSL for theme elements.
+* ssl (boolean, default null): Whether to use SSL for theme elements.
 Default is null, which means guess based on site SSL settings.

-* sslserver: SSL server to use when page is HTTPS-encrypted.
+* sslserver (string, default null): SSL server to use when page is HTTPS-encrypted.
 If unspecified, site ssl server and so on will be used.

-* sslpath: If sslserver if defined, path to use when page is HTTPS-encrypted.
+* sslpath (string, default null): If sslserver if defined, path to use when page is HTTPS-encrypted.

 javascript
 -------------------------------------------------------------------------------

-* server: You can speed up page loading by pointing the theme file lookup to another server (virtual or real).
+* server (string, default null): You can speed up page loading by pointing the theme file lookup to another server (virtual or real).
 Defaults to NULL, meaning to use the site server.

-* path: Path part of Javascript URLs.
+* path (string default null): Path part of Javascript URLs.
 Defaults to null, which means to use the site path + '/js/'.

-* ssl: Whether to use SSL for JavaScript files.
+* ssl (boolean, default null): Whether to use SSL for JavaScript files.
     Default is null, which means guess based on site SSL settings.

-* sslserver: SSL server to use when page is HTTPS-encrypted.
+* sslserver (string, default null): SSL server to use when page is HTTPS- encrypted.
 If unspecified, site ssl server and so on will be used.

-* sslpath: If sslserver if defined, path to use when page is HTTPS-encrypted.
+* sslpath (string, default null): If sslserver if defined, path to use when page is HTTPS-encrypted.

-* bustframes: If true, all web pages will break out of framesets.
+* bustframes (boolean, default true): If true, all web pages will break out of framesets.
 If false, can comfortably live in a frame or iframe... probably.
-Default to true.

 xmpp
 -------------------------------------------------------------------------------

 For configuring the XMPP sub-system.

-* enabled: Whether to accept and send messages by XMPP.
+* enabled (boolean, default false): Whether to accept and send messages by XMPP.
 Default false.

-* server: server part of XMPP ID for update user.
+* server (string, default null): Server part of XMPP ID for update user.

-* port: connection port for clients.
-Default 5222, which you probably shouldn't need to change.
+* port (integer, default 5222): Connection port for clients.

-* user: username for the client connection.
+* user (string, default null): Username for the client connection.
 Users will receive messages from 'user'@'server'.

 * resource: a unique identifier for the connection to the server.
 This is actually used as a prefix for each XMPP component in the system.